Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 👍🏼 Great for: Challenging yourself and variety of landscapes

-Expect a variety of landscapes that range from dramatic canyons in the Monte Perdido National Park to fig trees and cacti as you get closer to the Mediterranean sea.
+Expect various landscapes, from dramatic canyons in Monte Perdido National Park to fig trees and cacti as you approach the Mediterranean Sea.

 The hike is not technically difficult as long as the snow has melted in the high-altitude mountain passes.
 Nonetheless, the fatigue keeps accumulating day after day, and this is what makes the hike challenging.

-For more info on the Senda Pirenaica sections and the hike’s logistics, check this website.
-We also recommend looking at this map, where you can find all the huts pinpointed.
+You can find here more info on the Senda Pirenaica sections and the hike’s logistics.
+We also recommend looking at this map, which pinpoints all the huts.

 When is the best season to hike